Locations:

 Hypothalamic Hamartoma

-A hypothalamic hamartoma (HH) is a noncancerous growth in your hypothalamus, deep in the base of your brain.
-It can cause hormone imbalances, seizures, cognitive dysfunction and other symptoms.
-Medication and brain surgery are the most common treatments for HH.
+A hypothalamic hamartoma is a noncancerous growth on your hypothalamus.
+This is located deep in the base of your brain.
+It can cause early puberty, seizures, cognitive dysfunction and other symptoms.
+Medication and brain surgery are the most common treatments.

 Overview